Non-Abelian Kodaira-Spencer Map and non-existence of holomorphic isomonodromic deformation of Higgs bundles over Teichm\"uller spaces: Introduction

-We also establish non-existence results for low-rank non-unitary Higgs bundles, specifically for ranks 2 and 3. \begin{thm} (i) For any rank 2 polystable non-unitary Higgs bundle, its isomonodromic deformation over $\mathcal T_g$ is never holomorphic.\\ (ii) For any rank 3 stable non-unitary Higgs bundle, its isomonodromic deformation over $\mathcal T_g$ is never holomorphic (for $g\geq 3$, this statement also holds for any rank 3 polystable non-unitary Higgs bundle). \end{thm} Theorem \ref{main B} (i) was first stated in \cite[Theorem 3.4]{biswas}.
-However, by applying the criterion (\ref{holcri}), our approach offers a simpler proof.
-Indeed, we show that $\theta_\ast$ is always non-zero under the assumptions of Theorem \ref{main B}.
+\begin{thmx} (i) For any rank 2 polystable non-unitary Higgs bundle $(E,\bar\p,\theta)$, its isomonodromic deformation fails to be holomorphic over $\mathcal T_g$.\\ (ii) For any rank 3 stable non-unitary Higgs bundle $(E,\bar\p,\theta)$, its isomonodromic deformation fails to be holomorphic over $\mathcal T_g$ (when $g\geq 3$, this is also true for any rank 3 polystable non-unitary Higgs bundle). \end{thmx}